carbon-language/carbon-lang/docs/design/generics/details.md

 #### Another type implements parameterized interface

-In this case, we need some other type to implement an interface parameterized by a generic type parameter.
+In this case, we need some other type to implement an interface parameterized by a symbolic facet parameter.
 The syntax for this case follows the previous case, except now the `.Self` parameter is on the interface to the right of the `impls`.
 For example, we might need a type parameter `T` to support explicit conversion from an integer type like `i32`: